 Editor’s note: As metal additive manufacturing (AM) is increasingly adopted for production, the two technologies coming to the forefront are powder bed fusion (PBF) and binder jetting.
 But how do they stack up?
 Can binder jetting exceed the productivity of multi-laser PBF?
 Are the design advantages the same?
 Does one process make greater economic sense than the other?
 This article is the second in a contributed series authored by John Barnes of the Barnes Global Advisors exploring these issues.
-Find Part One here. —Stephanie Hendrixson
+Read Parts One and Three. —Stephanie Hendrixson

 In this second article of three, we tackle the “buzzy” technology of additive manufacturing (AM) for 2020: binder jet processing (BJP).
 BJP is an additive manufacturing technology you have likely heard more about in 2020 than in previous years.
 The key is in the title, processing, and we will discuss the impact of this key step on speed.